 Fire Department Divisions

 The Administration Division provides leadership, management, direction, supervision, coordination and general support to all Champaign Fire Department operations.
-The Administration Division also provides coordination for the City’s emergency management and disaster preparedness program.

-Building Safety is responsible for ensuring the enforcement of City codes relating to new building construction.
+The Building Safety Section is responsible for ensuring the enforcement of City codes relating to new building construction.
 Responsibilities include receipt of all building permit applications, review for compliance with codes and inspection of all new construction.
 Services are provided in accordance with goals established by the Development Services Task Force.

 The Operations Division personnel operate from six stations with six engines, two trucks, one heavy rescue unit and one incident command vehicle.
 Additionally, CFD responds to Hazardous Materials (HAZMAT) emergencies within the City of Champaign and a 50-mile radius of Champaign through the Illinois Mutual Aid Box Alarm System (MABAS) Division 28.